TheOnlyZac/sly1/README.md

 [wiki-badge]: https://img.shields.io/badge/wiki-slymods.info-2C4AA8

 This is a work-in-progress decompilation of [*Sly Cooper and the Thievius Raccoonus*](https://en.wikipedia.org/wiki/Sly_Cooper_and_the_Thievius_Raccoonus) for the PlayStation 2.
 It is based on the NTSC-U version of the game (`SCUS-971.98`).
-* Documenation of the code is available on Github Pages at [theonlyzac.github.io/sly1](https://theonlyzac.github.io/sly1).
-*  of the game's internal structures and mechanics can be found on the [SlyMods Wiki][wiki-url].

-The goal of this project is to better understand how the game works.
-This repo does not contain any game assets or code from the game's executable.
+The goal of this project is to better understand how the game works. *This repo does not contain any game assets or code from the game's executable.*

+Documenation of the code can be found at [theonlyzac.github.io/sly1](https://theonlyzac.github.io/sly1).
+Research on the game's internal structures and mechanics is available on the [SlyMods Wiki][wiki-url].

 New contributors are welcome and encouraged to make a pull request!
 If you would like to help but aren't sure where to begin, you can [join our Discord server][discord-url] and read [CONTRIBUTING.md](/CONTRIBUTING.MD) for info on how to get started.